trap-representation/Chlore/index.md

 - Package managers built right into the language encouraging the use of third-party libraries (which is one of the main causes of security vulnerabilities in softwares, since most programmers don't care to read the source of the library they're using)
 - Some languages don't even have any specification

    Chlore does not and will *never* have any of these "features".
-Chlore follows a spec-first approach for the design of the language and it has a standard library that tries to be small, and lightweight.
+Chlore follows a spec-first approach for the design of the language and it has a standard library that tries to be small.

 3. Modern languages aren't simple anymore.
 Simplicity isn't always proportional to how much a language can make a programmer's life easier.
 A simple language should be ... well simple, and efficient.
 The programmer shall be the one in full control of his code, rather than the translator.